Make investing decisions faster and easier using Finance Bubbles

 We tested a call-out and noticed that many of the participants missed it.
 This is typical for callouts.

 I made several iterations of the collapsed and the expanded bubble.
-For the collapsed bubble, I figured that the most important information was the ticker, percentage change, and price, so I explored different placements, fonts, colors, and iconography.
-I also explored adding a sparkline so that users can have an understanding of how the stock is performing.
+For the collapsed bubble, according to background research, I found out that the most important information was the ticker, percentage change, and price, so I explored different placements, fonts, colors, and iconography.
+I also explored adding a spark line so that users can have an understanding of how the stock is performing.

 Redlines